 2. Saemiwon 세미원

 Saemiwon Garden 洗美苑 is one of the popular attractions here in Dumulmeori.
-Visitors are able to visit the beautiful water fountain made of Hagari (Korean pottery jars), also walk through two extremely huge lotus fields with white and pink lotus flowers respectively.
+Visitors are able to visit the beautiful water fountain made of Hagari (Korean pottery jars), and also walk through two extremely huge lotus fields with white and pink lotus flowers respectively.
 There are also different species of lotus flowers planted in Saemiwon, an ideal place for some flora and fauna photography.

 3. Snack : Lotus Ice-cream

-Continue walking down the path with your ice-cream and you’ll reach Dumulmeori in approximately 20 minutes?
+Continue walking down the path with your ice cream and you’ll reach Dumulmeori in approximately 20 minutes?

 Private owned Dumulmeori is a popular spot for local dramas, movies, commercials and wedding pictures.
 According to visitkorea.org, there should be an ancient style ferry on the water, but we did not see one.
 I guess it was under construction when we visited the place.
-There is also three 400-year-old Zelkova Trees that appear as one giant tree, adding to the rustic feel of Dumulmeori.
+There are also three 400-year-old Zelkova Trees that appear as one giant tree, adding to the rustic feel of Dumulmeori.